BrikerMan/Kashgari/docs/md/text_labeling_model.md

-# Sequence Labeling Model
+# Text Labeling Model

-Kashgari provides several models for sequence labeling, All labeling models inherit from the `BaseLabelingModel`.
+Kashgari provides several models for text labeling, All labeling models inherit from the `BaseLabelingModel`.
 You could easily switch from one model to another just by changing one line of code.